-The Baylor University-Scott & White Undergraduate Research Program (SWURP) is a collaborative program to foster medical research skills and experience with Scott & White medical/research faculty for talented pre-med Baylor University students, integrating the expertise of faculty research scientists at both institutions.
+The Baylor University-Scott & White Undergraduate Research Program (SWURP) is a collaborative program to foster medical research skills and experience with Baylor Scott & White Health medical/research faculty for talented pre-med Baylor University students, integrating the expertise of faculty research scientists at both institutions.

 Interested in serving as a mentor?
 Contact Hania Wehbe-Janek, PhD

 We are partnering again this summer with The Texas Bioscience Institute to offer an undergraduate mentored research experience on the Temple campus.
 Please consider mentoring a student for this program, which is funded by an NSF-STEP Grant (Science Talent Expansion Program).